nithin173/Lung-Disease-Detection/README.md

 This project aims to:
 - Leverage **Vision Transformers** for high-performance medical image classification.
-- Use spatial correlations in 2D chest X-rays to reconstruct a **3D volumetric view** of the lungs.
 - Improve diagnosis by capturing subtle features not easily seen in 2D images alone.

 ---